c2d7fa/zt/README.md

 tools for finding notes by their title, automatically finding backlinks of notes, automatically following note links, interoperation with other file formats like Markdown and Org-mode, and other digital-only features.
-This is the design philosophy that gave rise to Zt.
+This is the design philosophy that gave rise to zt.

-## Installation and configuration
+## Getting started

 ==TODO: Describe installation instructions.
 Figure out how to properly distribute ztf.
 Justify use of ztf for titles (over, say, Org-roam-style caching).==

-## Getting started

 ==TODO: Describe recommended keybinding setup.==